samuelkcc/octopus-foxess-smart-charging/README.md

 ## 🛠️ Getting Started

-Follow these steps in order to get your dashboard up and running.
+Follow these steps to get your dashboard up and running.

 ### Step 1: Gather Your API Credentials
 You need API keys from both providers before starting the app.

-**Intelligent Octopus Go:**
+#### Octopus Energy
 1. Log into your standard [Octopus Energy dashboard](https://octopus.energy/dashboard/).
 Find your **Account Number** at the top (`A-XXXXXXXX`).
 2. Go to **Personal Details** ➔ **API Access** (or [click here](https://octopus.energy/dashboard/new/accounts/personal-details/api-access)).
 Generate your **API Key** (`sk_live_...`).

-**FoxESS Cloud:**
+#### FoxESS Cloud
-1. Find your **Inverter Serial Number (SN)** on the physical unit sticker or right beneath the inverter image in your FoxCloud Mobile App (`60B...`).
+1. Find your **Inverter Serial Number (SN)** on the physical unit sticker or beneath the inverter image in your FoxCloud Mobile App (`60B...`).
 2. Log into the [FoxCloud Web Dashboard V1](https://www.foxesscloud.com/login).
-   > ⚠️ **Important:** The API token *cannot* be obtained from the V2 website or the mobile app.
-If you log in and are redirected to the V2 website, click your user profile, scroll to the bottom, and switch back to V1 (or use the V1 direct link above).
+   > ⚠️ **Important:** The API token *cannot* be obtained from the V2 website or mobile app.
+If redirected to V2, click your user profile, scroll to the bottom, and switch back to V1.
 3. Navigate to **User Profile** ➔ **API Management** to generate and copy your **API Token**.

+---

 ### Step 2: Deploy the Proxy Bridge (Google Apps Script)
-Because FoxESS blocks direct browser connections, we use a free Google Apps Script to securely route your requests.
+Because FoxESS blocks direct browser connections (CORS), we use a free Google Apps Script to securely route your requests.

 #### A. Create the Script
 1. Go to [script.google.com](https://script.google.com/) and sign in with your Google account.
 2. Click **New Project** (top left).
-3. Delete any placeholder code in the editor and paste the exact snippet below:
+3. Delete any placeholder code and paste the exact snippet below:

 ```javascript
 function doPost(e) {